Gaya/gaya.pizza/blog/contents/articles/using-flow-instead-of-prop-types/index.md

 file or not.

 When a project is already alive and well **the last thing we want to do is rewrite everything**.
-Flow enable you to add type checking step by step into your application.<br />
+Flow enables you to add type checking step by step into your application.<br />
 [Typescript](http://www.typescriptlang.org/) forces you to go all the way with checking (which is a good idea for new projects!), with Flow you can go all the way too, but _it's optional_.

-Type checking is for some the missing part in JavaScript, which some developers might question.
-Is is really needed?
-Does it make my code any better? **Is type checking not just a tool for the developer?**
+Type checking is for some a missing part in JavaScript, which some developers might question.
+Is it really necessary?
+Does it make my code any better? **Isn't type checking just a tool for the developer?** (Yes it is)

-The main reason I choose to add a tool like Flow to my projects is to ensure I think about what goes in and goes out of my application. **Type strictness helps my IDE** understand what I type and what I should pass in function and props of React Components.
+The main reason I choose to add a tool like Flow to my projects is to ensure I think about what goes in and goes out throughout my application. **Type strictness helps my IDE understand** what I type and what I should pass in function and props of React Components.<br />
-Now I am already documenting my code in a way, which makes my developer self quite happy in a month.
+In a way I am already documenting my code, which makes my developer self quite happy if I look back at components I made a month ago.

 Because Flow checks types statically it can be run outside of the run-time environment.
 This makes type checking errors in the browser a thing of the past and can be detected before building the